shreyagurung/ML_Journey/LogisticRegression.md

 # Logistic Regression

-Make sure to check out the [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning) on coursera taught by Prof. Andrew NG.
+Make sure to check out the [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning) on coursera taught by Prof. Andrew NG, to get a better in dept understanding of Logistic Regression and Deep Learning in general.
 It is an absolutely brilliant course and I learnt so much from there.<br>
-To understand the concept of Logistic Regression you can take a look at this [medium article](https://medium.com/data-science-group-iitr/logistic-regression-simplified-9b4efe801389).
-It does a good job in simplifying the explanation.

 Assuming now that you have understood the concept of Logistic Regression lets dive into the code.<br>
 **To implement Logistic Regression you will need 5 helper function and 1 function to encapsulate the helper functions and model your algorithm.**<br>